CANCELLATION ★ ★ ★ ★ ★ THANKSGIVING NOW AVAILABLE FOR AN UNFORGETTABLE THANKSGIVING! Please contact owner ASAP

-'FANTASTIC RARE HISTORIC HOME'
+“Best in Plymouth” FANTASTIC RARE HISTORIC HOME'

-'My sister visited from Europe and our two families stayed at this truly incredible home for a June vacation.
+★ ★ ★ ★ ★ "My sister visited from Europe and we stayed at this truly incredible home.
 All of us were in awe when we arrived and started exploring.
-The 1684 house seemed compact from the outside, but as we went through the hallways and stairs and discovered room after room after room, we found that we had to go through the house again to take it all in.
+The 1684 house seemed compact from the outside, but as we went through the hallways and stairs we discovered room after room, and we found that we had to go through the house again to take it all in.
 The house has been meticulously maintained and restored, with antiques and period furnishings throughout.
-Each room is an absolute pleasure to take in, not only for the incredible 17th century woodwork, but also for the furnishings, which all have beautiful natural textures, warm neutral hues, and deep rich antique bronzes.
-We made our way out the back door and were in awe anew when we saw the yard and garden.
-The house sits atop a small river valley, and you are surrounded by lush greenery and the sound of the rushing water below.
-The yard is terraced, and the top terrace has a covered patio.
-The brick patio has dining seating.
-Down some stone stairs is the next level, with Adirondack chairs and a firepit.
-Down the next set of stairs is a gated fence (nice safety feature).
-Behind that gate is a surprise circular deck (like a large 'O') which allows you to walk along in the dappled light under the trees to the old well and stream (now a lily pond) and down to the mill stream with the Plymouth Grist Mill on the opposite bank.
-The beautiful towering foliage, colorful flowers, birdsong, and rushing water make the backyard a wonderfully tranquil and restful sanctuary.
+Each room is an absolute pleasure, not only for the incredible 17th century woodwork, but also the furnishings, which all have beautiful natural textures, warm neutral hues, and rich antique bronze.
+Stepping out the back door we were in awe anew seeing the garden and waterfall.
+The house sits atop a small river valley, surrounded by lush greenery and the sound of the rushing water below.
+The yard is terraced, and the top terrace has a covered brick patio with dining seating.
+Down stone steps the next level has Adirondack chairs and a firepit.
+Down more stone steps Is a gate opening to a wonderful deck/boardwalk/bridge for walking under the trees to the old well and lily pond down to the mill stream waterfall with Plymouth Grist Mill on the opposite bank.
+The beautiful foliage, colorful flowers, birdsong, and rushing water make the backyard a wonderfully tranquil and restful sanctuary.
 This is not just a place to stay.
 It's a place to experience.
-You get to enjoy a 17th century home with hidden modern luxuries.
-The Sub zero refrigerators, television, and wifi router are hidden behind cabinets.
-The beautiful quilt on the bed has a fluffy down comforter underneath.
-The kitchen is better equipped than any home we've rented through VRBO throughout the years.
-Other highlights: - Proximity to everything we cared about: lovely beaches, historical sites (there is a gorgeous tree-lined path along the river that you can take from the grist mill to Plymouth Rock), an 18 minute drive to Cape Cod, and an hour drive to Boston. - Variety of bedrooms and bed sizes - Sitting areas on both the 1st floor and 2nd floor - A layout that thrilled the kids - 'I found a hidden staircase!' - A thoroughly clean house, gleaming tile showers - A wonderful property contact We absolutely loved it!'……Christa M.
+We loved this 17th century home with hidden modern luxuries like the 2 Sub zero refrigerators, digital cable TV and wifi router hidden behind historic cabinets and hand planed paneling.
+The beds have beautiful quilts anda fluffy down comforter.
+The kitchen is better equipped than any home we've rented through this website.
+Other highlights: - Proximity to everything we cared about: lovely beaches, historic sites (a gorgeous tree-lined river path in Brewster Gardens Park you can stroll from the grist mill to Plymouth Rock), and only 18 min drive to Cape Cod, 1 hour to Boston.
+Sitting areas on both the 1st floor+2nd floor - A layout that thrilled the kids who yelled '"I found a hidden staircase!"
+A thoroughly clean house, gleaming tile showers.
+We absolutely loved it!'……Christa M.

 -Tudor Bedroom (Queen)